gbif/hp-gb32/programme.md

 **Budget Committee meeting**
 Time: 09:00-12:30
-Venue: TBD
+Venue: Campus de Vairão

 *The meeting is open to members of the GBIF Budget Committee*

 **Nodes Steering Group meeting**
 Time: 09:00-12:30
-Venue: TBC
+Venue: Campus de Vairão

 *The meeting is open to members of the GBIF Nodes Steering Group*

 **Science Committee meeting**
 Time: 09:00-12:30
-Venue: TBC
+Venue: Campus de Vairão

 *The meeting is open to members of the GBIF Science Committee*

 **Executive Committee meeting 1**
 Time: 13:30-17:00
-Venue: TBC
+Venue: Campus de Vairão

 *The meeting is open to members of the GBIF Executive Committee*